Eobania vermiculata

-Eobania vermiculata also known as Helix vermiculata, common name the "chocolate-band snail" is a species of large, air-breathing, land snail, a terrestrial pulmonate gastropod mollusk in the family Helicidae, the true snails or typical snails.
+Eobania vermiculata also known as Helix vermiculata, common name the "chocolate-band snail", is a species of large, air-breathing land snail, a terrestrial pulmonate gastropod mollusk in the family Helicidae, the true snails or typical snails.

 Eobania vermiculata is the type species of the genus Eobania.

 Distribution

-This species of large land snail is common in the Mediterranean area; its distribution ranges from eastern Spain to the Crimea:
+This species of large land snail is common in the Mediterranean area; its distribution ranges from eastern Spain to Crimea: